GlaxoSmithKline plc – Annual report – 31 December 2025

 Mitigating actions

 The design and operating effectiveness of key financial reporting controls and ESG controls are regularly reviewed by management and tested by external third parties.
 The few locations which are not on the standard model apply a minimum standard set of controls which are reviewed by management and monitored independently.
 This gives us assurance that controls over key financial reporting and disclosure processes are operating effectively.
-Our Global Finance Risk Management and Controls (FRMC) group provides extra support during significant transformations, such as system deployment or management/ structural reorganisations.
-We add operational resources and adapt programme timelines to ensure processes and controls are maintained during significant changes.
+Our Finance Risk Management & Controls team provides extra support during significant transformations, such as system or digital tool deployment or management/structural reorganisations.
+We add operational resources, provide training, and adapt programme timelines to ensure processes and controls are maintained during significant changes.

-The Disclosure Committee, reporting to the Board, reviews GSK’s quarterly results and annual report.
+The Disclosure Committee, reporting to the Board, reviews our quarterly results and the Annual Report.
 Throughout the year, in consultation with its legal advisors, the Disclosure Committee also determines whether it is necessary to disclose publicly information about the Group through stock exchange announcements.
 The Treasury Management Group meets regularly to ensure that liquidity, interest rate, counterparty, foreign currency transaction and foreign currency translation risks are all managed in line with the prudent approach detailed in the risk strategies and policies adopted by our Board.
 Counterparty exposure is subject to defined limits approved by the Board for both credit rating and individual counterparties.
 The Middle Office within Treasury monitors the management of counterparty risk in line with agreed policy with oversight from a corporate compliance officer, operating independently of Treasury.
-Further details on mitigation of Treasury risks can be found on pages 267 to 270.
+Further details on mitigation of Treasury risks can be found on page 248.

-We manage tax risk through robust internal policies, processes, training, and compliance programmes.
-We seek to maintain open and constructive relationships with tax authorities worldwide.
-To mitigate the risk of double taxation throughout our supply chain, profits are recognised in territories by reference to the activities performed in that territory and the value they generate in accordance with the OECD’s guidelines on the arm’s length principle and our position is supported by economic analysis and reports.
-We monitor government debate on tax policy in our key jurisdictions, so that we can understand any potential future changes in tax law.
-Where relevant, we provide pragmatic and constructive business input to tax policy makers, either directly or through industry trade bodies.
-This includes advocating reform to support economic growth and job creation, and the needs of our patients and other key stakeholders.
+We manage tax risk through robust internal policies, processes, training and compliance programmes and seek to maintain open and constructive relationships with tax authorities worldwide.
+To mitigate the risk of double taxation, profits are recognised in territories by reference to the activities performed and the value they generate in accordance with the Organisation for Economic Co-operation and Development’s (OECD) guidelines on the arm’s length principle and supported by economic analysis and reports.
+We monitor government debate on tax policy in our key jurisdictions, so that we can understand and share an informed point of view regarding potential future changes in tax law.
+Where relevant, we provide pragmatic and constructive business input to tax policymakers, either directly or through industry trade bodies, to help inform reforms to support economic growth and job creation.

-Our tax affairs are managed on a global basis by a team of tax professionals, led by the Global Head of Tax, who work closely with the business on a day-to-day basis.
+Our tax affairs are managed by a team of tax professionals, led by the Global Head of Tax, who work closely with the business on a day-to-day basis.
 The Global Tax team is suitably qualified for the roles they perform, and we support their training needs so they can provide up to date technical advice in line with their responsibilities.
-We submit tax returns according to statutory time limits and engage proactively with tax authorities to ensure our tax affairs are current, entering into co-operative compliance programs and advance pricing agreements where appropriate.
-These arrangements provide long-term certainty for both tax authorities and GSK over the tax treatment of our business, based on full disclosure of all relevant facts.
+We submit tax returns according to statutory time limits and engage proactively with tax authorities to ensure our tax affairs are current, entering co-operative compliance programmes and advance pricing agreements where appropriate to provide long-term certainty both for us and for tax authorities over the tax treatment of our business, based on full disclosure of all relevant facts.
+The complexity of tax regulations means that we may occasionally disagree with tax authorities on the technical interpretation of a particular area of tax law.
 We seek to resolve any differences of interpretation in tax legislation with tax authorities in a cooperative manner.
-In exceptional cases, we may have to resolve disputes through formal proceedings to establish clarity for all stakeholders in an open and transparent manner.
+In exceptional cases, we may have to resolve disputes through formal proceedings to establish clarity for all stakeholders.

 3. Critical accounting judgements and key sources of estimation uncertainty (extract)